 Using your hands, separate the florets from the bunch.
 If need be, cut a large floret into 2 or 3 segments to keep all at roughly the same size.

-Core & Leaves: Keep in mind the core and leaves are completely edible.
-Feel free to save the tender green leaves to toss in a salad and roast the cores right alongside florets (just make sure to peel away the thick outer skin beforehand).
+Core & Leaves: The core and leaves of cauliflower are completely edible.
+Save the tender green leaves to toss in a salad and roast the cores right alongside the florets (just make sure to peel away the thick outer skin beforehand).

 How to Cut Cauliflower Steaks